HL7/fhir-ipa/input/includes/privacy.md

 * Existing Patient consent agreements
 * Application access request

-Once the server has determined what information the user has a right to access, then it asks the user to additionally choose what subset of that information they wish to share with the client application.
+Once the authorization server has determined what information the user has a right to access, it then prompts the user to additionally choose what subset of that information they wish to share with the client application.

 The Authorization server then returns a set of scopes to the application that describe what access the user has authorized.
 Clients need to be aware that the Authorization server cannot fully describe